Bolt-Dumbo Transformer: Asynchronous Consensus As Fast As the Pipelined BFT: framework

-\begin{lemma} If an honest party invokes $\gethelp$ function to retrieve a block $\out[i]$, it eventually can get it; if another honest party retrieves a block $\out[i]'$ at the same log position $i$ from $\gethelp$, then $\out[i]= \out[i]'$. \end{lemma}
+\begin{claim} If an honest party invokes $\gethelp$ function to retrieve a block $\out[i]$, it eventually can get it; if another honest party retrieves a block $\out[i]'$ at the same log position $i$ from the $\gethelp$ function, then $\out[i]= \out[i]'$. \end{claim}

-{\em Proof:} Due to Lemma \ref{provable}, any block $\out[i]$ that an honest party is retrieving through $\gethelp$ function shall have been in the output $\log$ of at least $f+1$ honest parties, so it eventually can get $f+1$ correct $\hlp$ messages with the same Merkle tree root $h$ from distinct parties, then it can interpolate the $f+1$ leaves to reconstruct $\out[i]$ which is same to other honest parties' local $\out[i]$.
-We can argue the agreement by contradiction, in case the interpolation of honest party fails or it recovers a block $\out'[i]$ different from the the honest party's local $\out[i]$, that means the Merkle tree with root $h$ commits some leaves that are not coded fragments of $\out[i]$; nevertheless, there is at least one honest party encode $\out[i]$ and commits the block's erasure code to have a Merkle tree root $h$; so the adversary deed breaks the collision resistance of Merkle tree, which implies the break of the collision-resistance of hash function, that is impossible.
-So the party must retrieve a block $\out[i]$ consistent to other honest parties' $\out[i]$. $ \square$
+{\em Proof:} Due to Claim \ref{provable} and {\em total-order} properties of $\tobc$, any block $\out[i]$ that an honest party is retrieving through $\gethelp$ function shall have been in the output $\log$ of at least $f+1$ honest parties, so it eventually can get $f+1$ correct $\hlp$ messages with the same Merkle tree root $h$ from distinct parties, then it can interpolate the $f+1$ leaves to reconstruct $\out[i]$ which is same to other honest parties' local $\out[i]$.
+We can argue the agreement by contradiction, in case the interpolation of honest party fails or it recovers a block $\out'[i]$ different from the the honest party's local $\out[i]$, that means the Merkle tree with root $h$ commits some leaves that are not coded fragments of $\out[i]$; nevertheless, there is at least one honest party encode $\out[i]$ and commits the block's erasure code to have a Merkle tree root $h$; so the adversary indeed breaks the collision resistance of Merkle tree, implying the break of the collision-resistance of hash function, which is computationally infeasible.
+So all honest parties that attempt to retrieve a missing block $\out[i]$ must fetch the block consistent to other honest parties'. $ \square$

-\begin{lemma} If any two honest parties are during the $\tobc$ phase or the $\trans$ phase, there exists one party, such that its $\out$ is a prefix of the other's. \end{lemma}